teekaytech/E-commerce-wallet-app/README.md

 - Run `composer install` to install necessary packages.
 - Create a new database and run `php artisan migrate` to generate the database tables
 - Setup your .env file for necessary environmental variables like database details, etc.
+- Populate your `customer` and `wallet` table with some dummie data, to test the app.
+(Email field is important. password can be anything)
 - Run `php artisan serve` to start the application.
 All done.